+.
 3. The right of the transferee to collect under paragraphs 1 and 2 is subject to Articles [25- 31].

-Article 34 Right of the transferee to sell a receivable After default, the transferee under a security According to the EFL the transferee has the right to transfer is entitled to sell the receivable sell the rights he acquired from the transferor only to without applying to a court or other another factoring company or an entity authorized the authority. same activity inside Egypt or outside Egypt.
-Subject to the provisions of article (48) of this Law, the transferee shall recourse to the debtor or the transferor or both with the value of financial rights to satisfy its rights.
-Unless otherwise the transfer contract includes that.
-Without prejudice to article (66) of this Act, a transferee who wishes to transfer or transfer its rights shall transfer them to one of the entities authorized by the Authority 4 to practice the factoring.
+Article 34 Right of the transferee to sell a receivable After default, the transferee under a security According to the EFL the transferee has the right to transfer is entitled to sell the receivable sell the rights he acquired from the transferor only to without applying to a court or other another factoring company or an entity authorized the authority. same activity inside Egypt or outside Egypt. , 3,1 Subject to the provisions of article (48) of this Law, the transferee shall recourse to the debtor or the transferor or both with the value of financial rights to satisfy its rights.
+Unless otherwise the transfer contract includes that. contract includes that.
+Without prejudice to article (66) of this Act, a transferee who wishes to transfer or transfer its rights shall transfer them to one of the entities authorized by the Authority 4to practice the factoring.
 The transferee shall be obliged to notify the debtor of the transfer of rights under the provision of article 39 of this Act Article 35 Distribution of the proceeds of collection or sale of a receivable and liability for any deficiency 1, - EFL does not include any provision regarding the distribution of proceeds.
 Note: where is paragraph 2 (c)?
 Except as provided in paragraph 2(c), the transferee must pay any surplus to any -Practically, ways of distribution of the proceeds shall subordinate competing claimant that, prior be included in the transfer contract.
-In the absence of to any distribution of the surplus, notified the agreement between parties the Civil Code provision transferee of its claim, to the extent of the shall be applied for the distribution of the proceeds.
+In the absence of transferee must pay any surplus to any to any distribution of the surplus, notified the agreement between parties the Civil Code provision transferee of its claim, to the extent of the shall be applied for the distribution of the proceeds. amount of that claim, and remit any balance besides, distribution ways are varied with the kinds of remaining to the transferor; and guarantees the transferee has.
+From article 36 EFL does not include any provision regarding the post- default rights.
+Practically, organizing the post default rights shall be included in the transfer contract.
+If there is no agreement between parties to organize it, the Civil Code provisions shall govern it.
+From 37 until Article 40 EFL does not include any provision regarding what mentioned in the four articles.
+Practically, organizing international transaction shall be governed by Article (19) 5 of the Egyptian Civil Code or by the transfer contract From 42 until Article 47 EFL does not include any provision regarding what mentioned in those articles, and it governed under the Egyptian Civil Code and bankruptcy law No. 11 for the year 2018.
+From 48 until Article 54 EFL does not include any provision regarding what mentioned in those articles Egyptian Civil Code. · · · · · · · · · · · · · · · · · · · ·